 The Northern area of conservative /ow/ shows equally conservative treatment of /aw/, which has a back or central nucleus throughout the area of conservative /ow/ in Map 12.3.
-The South and the Midland generally show /aw/ with a low where /ow/ resists fronting, with the exception of a minority of speakers from the Detroit-Cleveland area of the Inland North, and most of the speakers in eastern Canada.
+The South and the Midland generally show /aw/ with a low front beginning, similar to the vowel of bat.
+The areas of greatest fronting (barred orange isoglosses) are found in the Inland South, but also in such Midland locations as Kansas City, Indianapolis, and Philadelphia.

+Canada.
 In the eastern half of North America, the green isogloss for fronted /aw/ runs close to the light blue oriented line for F2 of /ow/ < 1200 Hz; in the western half, it is close to the dark blue line for the even more conservative criterion of F2 < 1100 Hz.